testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic #basic`

 :white_check_mark:  **Do:** Isolate the component under test by intercepting any outgoing HTTP request and providing the desired response so the collaborator component won't get hit.
-Nock is a great tool for this mission that patches
+Nock is a great tool for this mission as it provide a convenient syntax to define external services behaviour.
+Isolation is a must to prevent noise and slow-performance but mostly

-Simple - Isolate what you deploy, nock
 Why isolate - Noise, performance but mostly isolation.
 If doing Microservice, goes against.
 A good flight simulator is Why network - Not replacing any code with a version that is not deployed to production, simulate network failures, Analogue - Simulator, like fighting combats - .
 How it works - Replace HTTP client
 What if they changed - Need some E2E